Visualisation of proposed turbines at Tittynans Hill Energy Isles Wind Farm

 Energy Isles Wind Farm

-Energy Isles Wind Farm was first identified in 2012 and established by Energy Isles Limited, a consortium of over fifty mainly Shetland-based businesses with a strong desire to ensure that the benefits of Shetland's emerging new renewable energy sector are retained as far as possible within the isles, working together to develop a wind farm in the north of Yell.
+The project was started in 2012 by a consortium of over fifty mainly Shetland-based businesses with a strong desire to ensure that the benefits of Shetland's emerging new renewable energy sector were retained as far as possible within the isles.
+Statkraft was announced as the development partner in 2019, to work on the final stages of development, as well as construction and operation of the wind farm.

 This website provides the latest project news since late 2019.
-To view the planning application and history of the project visit www.energyisles.co.uk
+To view the planning application and history of the project visit www.energyisles.co.uk.

 Articles